-From 2008-9 he was a consultant to the Office of Presidential Speechwriting in the White House.
+Prior to founding the Governmental Accountability Institute in 2012, Peter was a consultant to the Office of Presidential Speechwriting in the White House for President George W. Bush.
 He has also served as a member of the Ultraterrorism Study Group at the U.S. government’s Sandia National Laboratory and is a former consultant to NBC News.
-His books have been translated into eleven languages and include several New York Times or Washington Post bestsellers.
+His books have been translated into eleven languages and he is a frequent guest commentator on television networks, radio talk shows, and podcasts.
+He is also the host of GAI’s own weekly podcast, The Drill Down, which relentlessly exposes cronyism and corruption in Washington.

-Peter is the author of the book Extortion: How Politicians Extract Your Money, Buy Votes, and Line Their Own Pockets.
-Both Extortion and his previous book, Throw Them All Out were New York Times best-sellers and were featured on CBS’s 60 Minutes.
+Peter is also the author of the book Extortion: How Politicians Extract Your Money, Buy Votes, and Line Their Own Pockets.
+Both Extortion and the preceding book, Throw Them All Out, were featured in segments on CBS’s 60 Minutes program.

 His academic books include Landmark Speeches of the American Conservative Movement (Texas A&M University Press, 2006) The Reagan Presidency: Assessing the Man and His Legacy (Rowman and Littlefield, 2005), and The Fall Of The Wall: Reassessing the Causes and Consequences of the End of the Cold War (Hoover Institution Press, 2000).
 He was also a contributor to Living in the Eighties (Oxford University Press, 2008)